What Is a Welding Respirator? (N95, P100, and PAPRs)

 - They have considerable weight for long work time.

 - Their tight-fitting design makes them heavier, hotter, and more humid, especially if they don’t have a valve.

 - They can muffle the wearer’s speech, making communication difficult.

 Manufacturers provide many particulate filters and gas cartridges for reusable respirators.
-These can cover most of the metalworking pollutants but also from woodworking, painting, and so on if you need it.
+They can cover not only metalworking pollutants but also woodworking, painting, and so on.

 Particulate filters for reusable respirators

 Particulate filters are replaceable devices that attach to reusable respirators and remove particulates from the incoming polluted air.
 Filters consist of a fine mesh of synthetic polymer fibers that remove only particulates.
 Filters cannot remove gases or vapors.